goelakansha006/calendar-event/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Features:

+Add Events on the Calendar:

+To add a new event, the user needs to click on the "New" button on the calendar.
+A popup will open, allowing the user to enter the event detail and date of the event.
+After entering the required information, the user can click on the "Save" button to create the event.

+Edit Events:

+To edit an existing event, the user can click on the event on the calendar.
+An options menu (e.g., Delete/Edit) will appear, and the user can select "Edit" from the options.
+An edit event dialog will open, displaying the current details of the event.
+The user can update the title and date of the event and then click on the "Save" button to save the changes.

+Delete Events:

+To delete an existing event, the user can click on the event on the calendar.
+An options menu (e.g., Delete/Edit) will appear, and the user can click on bin icon.

+Change Date of the Event:

+Users can change the date of an event by performing a drag and drop operation.
+They need to click and hold the event on the calendar and then drag it to the desired date.
+Upon dropping the event on the new date, the event will be updated with the new date.

+Change Month by Navigation on the Top Bar:

+The top bar of the calendar contains navigation controls to switch between months by clicking on month.
+Users can click on the previous or next arrows to navigate to the previous or next year, respectively.
+The calendar will automatically update to display the events for the selected month.

+Theme Provided

+Dark and Light theme added